-Of additional practical significance was an argument that legal advice privilege should also attach to such interviews and that Three Rivers District Council and ors v Governor and Company of the Bank of England (No 5) QB 1556 was either wrongly decided or should be interpreted accordingly.
+Of additional practical significance was an argument that legal advice privilege should also attach to such interviews and that Three Rivers District Council & Ors v Governor and Company of the Bank of England (No 5) QB 1556 was either wrongly decided or should be interpreted accordingly.
 On this, the Court of Appeal agreed with Andrews J that only documents and information passing between the “client” and its lawyers were protected by legal advice privilege.
 The interviews were not protected by legal advice privilege.

 In order to understand the impact of the Court of Appeal’s decision on corporate investigations, it is first helpful to briefly examine the facts on which the Court of Appeal relied as justifying its conclusion that litigation privilege had been established by August 2011.

 ENRC is a company incorporated in the UK that comprises a multinational group of companies.
 In 2009 ENRC became aware of allegations of criminality relating to its acquisition of Camrose Resources Limited, an African company.
 In August 2010, a note recorded ENRC’s view that the allegations were “in large part unsubstantiated but bearing in mind the low threshold for suspicion it is not possible to discount them completely.”